elEgoista/HoloUI/README.md

 docs/assets/holobox-setup.jpg
 ```

-Suggested placements:

-* hero screenshot near the top;
-* short GIF after “How it works”;
-* 8-state flow image near “Core HoloBox experience”;
-* physical setup photo near “Recommended phone setup”.

-Do not reference these files in README until they exist, otherwise GitHub will show broken images.
+Do not reference files that do not exist yet, or GitHub will show broken images.

 ---